From the Field

 • Pray: Join us in praying for all those affected by this pandemic and its lasting impacts.

-• Give: Your gift can deliver hope and practical help to children and their families during emergencies.
+• Give: Your gift can help deliver hope and meet practical needs of children and their families during emergencies.

 BACK TO QUESTIONS